edgar-hd/deepBeerLevelz/README.md

 DISCLAIMER: No beer was wasted in the making of this project.

+Do see the video below which plays nicely on markdown depending somewhat on your browser.
+Otherwise please refer to the jupyter notebook [deep_temp-Class.ipynb](deep_temp-Class.ipynb) for a breakdown of the project, I write below the motivation and summary which can also be found in the notebook.

 ## Motivation

 I was enjoying drinks with a friend at my flat and were drinking a particularly exceptional lambic beer (Cantillon Brabantiae, 2018.
 See: https://www.cantillon.be/) and wanted to ensure to distribute it as equitatively as possible.